mdgriffith/elm-optimize-level-2/transformations.md

-# Overview of Possible Transformations
+# Overview of Transformations

 This is an overview of the transformations for `elm-optimize`.

+Not all of them made the cut, but seeing that a transformation is not as effective as initially thought is really good information.

 We got a huge head start because of [Robin's article](https://dev.to/skinney/improving-elm-s-compiler-output-5e1h).

-I tried to summarize the impact of each transformation, though
+Each transformation also has a rough summary of impact.

 # Applying Functions Directly